Best Ancient Greece Sites You Need to Visit

 Temple of Poseidon

-These magnificent temple ruins are found on the jagged peak of Cape Sounio, just over an hour south of Athens.
+These magnificent temple ruins are found on the jagged peak of Cape Sounion, just over an hour south of Athens.
 Dating back to the 5th century BC, the temple was dedicated to Greek God of the Sea Poseidon and enjoys a lofty position overlooking the crashing waves of the Aegean Sea.